Program and Courses

 Additional Materials Fee: $250

 Experimental Science allows students to get outside and engage in hands-on activities.
 Students learn about making observations and recording them as drawings in a notebook.
 The class includes trips, projects, simulations that highlight the use and preservation of environmental resources.
-In addition, the class looks at all aspects of science ranging from that integrates physical, biological and information sciences.
+In addition, the class looks at all aspects of science ranging from physical, biological, and chemical, while applying the latest technology.

 For students going into Algebra I or those who need a refresher before Algebra 2.
 This course focuses on solving, graphing and word problems using linear equations.